-Type of land: The soils are rich in iron minerals with the presence of stones and fossils.
-The vineyards overlook the Mediterranean and benefit from a unique reflection of the sun, a moderate breeze from the coast and the abundance of sunlight, which promotes a unique ripening.
+Type of land: The soils are rich in iron minerals with presence of stones and fossils.
+The perfect incline towards the Mediterranean sea, a unique reflection of the sun, the gentle breeze of the coast and the abundance of light allow a unique and exclusive ripening.

-Breeding system: Spurred cordon
+Breeding system: Spurred Cordon

-Plant density: 3,600 vines/hectare for old vineyards; 5,600 vines/hectare for the new vineyards
+Plant density: 5,600 vines/Ha

-Climatic trend: 2017 was one of the hottest, driest years of the last decade.
-The winter was particularly mild with rains within the norm.
+Climatic trend: 2017 was one of the hottest, driest years ever.
+Things were clear from the outset due to a particularly mild winter and rains within the norm.
 Consequently, the vines budded much sooner than usual, almost two weeks in advance.
 The vegetative cycle was accompanied by hot weather with very little rain from the month of March, interrupted by a sudden drop in temperatures at the end of April.
 The hot, dry weather returned in May, limiting vegetative development and the size of the bunches, while flowering occurred under excellent conditions.
 There was virtually no rain in July and August but fortunately the hot weather was offset by cooler temperatures at night.
 The harvest began early at the end of August, continuing through until the last week of September in hot weather and under sunny skies.
-Rain showed up around the middle of month, cooling temperatures down and creating the perfect conditions for the later-ripening varieties.
+Rain finally put in an appearance around the middle of month, cooling things down and creating the perfect conditions for the later-ripening varieties.